brandur/sorg/content/drafts/canonical-log-lines.md

 ### Example: TLS Deprecation

-One project that I'm working on right now is helping Stripe merchants who are using old versions of TLS (i.e 1.0 and 1.1) [upgrade their integrations][upgrading-tls] before hitting blackout deadlines.
+One project that I'm working on right now is helping Stripe merchants [migrate to TLS 1.2 from older secure protocols][upgrading-tls].
+TLS 1.2 will eventually be required for PCI compliance, so we're trying to identify merchants who are on TLS 1.0 and 1.1 and given them some warning that an upgrade will be required.

 While responding to support questions on the topic, I realized it would be useful to be able to quickly reference the key TLS metrics for any given account.
-I spent 10 minutes learning how to make dashboard in Splunk, and then another making a dashboard that's powered purely be canonical log lines:
+I spent 10 minutes learning how to make dashboard in Splunk, and then another 10 to create a dashboard that's powered purely be canonical log lines:

 !fig src="/assets/canonical-log-lines/tls-requests-by-merchant.png" caption="Splunk dashboard for requests from a merchant by TLS version."